nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <hr>

 ### Creating a group: `group /create`
 Creates a new group consisting of a group of individuals.
-You can use this group whenever creating a new session that involves the same group of individuals.
-This saves you time when entering the list of participants for a session.
+You can use this group whenever you are creating a new session that involves the same group of individuals.
+This saves you time when entering the list of participants for the session.

 > Format : `group /create /n [GROUP_NAME] /pl [NAME1 NAME2 ...]`
 >